bioimagesuiteweb/bisweb/doc/README.md

     npm install -g gulp mocha jsdoc jshint webpack webpack-cli

 This will install the core
 tools.
-Please note that the '-g' flag stands for 'global', i.e. these modules are installed in the global package directory (e.g. /usr/local/node_modules) as opposed to the local package directory.
+Please note that the '-g' flag stands for 'global', which means these modules are installed in the global package directory (e.g. /usr/local/node_modules) instead of the local package directory.
 If there is an error or the server times out, simply re-run the same command until it is complete.